Commissions: Stocks vs Futures

 The code (see at the bottom for the full strategy) is the same and the scheme can be chosen before the strategy is defined.

-futures_like = True if futures_like: commission, margin, mult = 2.0, 2000.0, 10.0 else: commission, margin, mult = 0.005, None, 1
+commission, margin, mult = 2.0, 2000.0, 10.0

-to false to run with the stocks
+Just set futures_like to false to run with the stocks like scheme.

 Some logging code has been added to evaluate the impact of the differrent commission schemes.
 Let’s concentrate on just the 2 first operations.